How much does owning a dog cost?

 - We multiplied the monthly cost by 12 to get an annual cost.

 - We multiplied the annual cost by the average life expectancy for small, medium and large dog breeds*.

-- We added this number to the estimated cost of getting started with a dog to find the full cost of caring for a dog over their lives, rounded to the nearest £100.
+- We added this number to the estimated cost of getting started with a dog to find the minimum cost of caring for a dog over their lives, rounded to the nearest £100.

-These costs were calculated in 2017 using rates available for products online and have been used in the 2017 and 2018 PDSA Animal Wellbeing (PAW) Reports and are widely referenced.
+We first calculated these costs in 2017 using previously available rates for products online then and those rates were used in the 2017, 2018 and 2019 PDSA Animal Wellbeing (PAW) Reports and are widely referenced.

 What’s not included

 These numbers are all estimated and don’t include the cost of purchasing a dog or vet fees if your dog becomes ill.

 It also doesn’t include other services for your dog that might be required depending on your lifestyle and experience, such as the cost of boarding kennels, training classes and any day care needed for your dog.
 If you think you’ll need these, remember to budget for them as well.